hammerlab/immuno/README.md

 If you don't either an `hla` or `hla-file` then the default "HLA:A*02:01" will be used.

 ### Options:
-* `--input`: Input file containing somatic variants (one of MAF, VCF, or SnpEff annotated VCF)
+* `--input-file`: Input file containing somatic variants (one of MAF, VCF, or SnpEff annotated VCF)
 * `--string`: String of amino acids, with optional annotation of a mutated region between underscores (i.e. QYS\_LL\_Q)
 * `--hla`: Comma separated list of HLA alleles.
 * `--hla-file`: Text file containing one HLA allele per line.